codevence/fair-wizard-guide/docs/applications/data-management-planner/knowledge-models/editors/migration.rst

 .. figure:: migration/migration.png

     During the migration we can apply or reject the changes form the Parent KM.

 Cancelling a Knowledge Model Migration
 ======================================

-We can cancel the knowledge model migration at any point before we publish the new version of the Child KM.
+We can cancel the knowledge model migration at any point before we publish the new version of the child KM.
 We need to navigate to the :ref:`list of knowledge model editors<knowledge-model-editors>` and choose :guilabel:`Cancel migration` from the dropdown menu for the desired KM editor.

 Finishing a Knowledge Model Migration
 =====================================

-After we resolve all the changes, we are ready to publish the new version of the Child KM.
+After we resolve all the changes, we are ready to publish the new version of the child KM.
 To do that, we need to click on the :guilabel:`Publish →` button.
-This will open the Publish new version screen where we need to provide additional information for the new version of the Knowledge Model.
+This will open the Publish new version screen where we need to provide additional information for the new version of the knowledge model.

-The publish screen shows us some information about the knowledge model, such as it's **Knowledge Model Name** and **Knowledge Model ID**.
+The publish screen shows us some information about the knowledge model, such as its **Knowledge Model Name** and **Knowledge Model ID**.
 We need to choose the new **version number**.

 ..
 NOTE::